Colorbond Vs Tiling. Which is best for the roof for my custom built home?

 There are many aspects to choosing between Colorbond and tiled roofs, so we have outlined some key considerations below:

 Your design style will heavily influence which roofing choice is best for your residence.
-If you are building a luxury contemporary design with a flat roof to compliment your masterpiece you will find Colorbond will be significant in creating the outcome you are after.
+If you are building a luxury contemporary design with a flat roof to complement your masterpiece you will find Colorbond will be significant in creating the outcome you are after.
 If you are dreaming of a clean and modern result you could choose a simple concrete tile or Terracotta Roof Tile.
 There is also a range of different shaped tiles, so depending on how flat you prefer the tile, as well as the pitch of your roof, most can be accommodated for with your choice of styling.
 If you are building a Hamptons style home with classic weatherboards, the options available are a lot greater.
 Traditionally, this style has used either a Colorbond or Asphalt Shingle Roof, however with more and more Flat Profile Ceramic Tiles now available, we are seeing traditional Hamptons homes now being built and designed with either 3 of these options, while still being respectful of the Hamptons styling and aesthetics.
 If you are more interested in a Grand European look, you may achieve the best design outcome with a shaped terracotta or ceramic tile.
 Many of the traditionally old Edwardian and replica period homes in the Camberwell, Canterbury and Glen Iris areas have tiled roofs and many of the newer homes found in Blackburn, Balwyn and Mitcham areas have made use of a Colorbond roof as Flat Concrete Roof Tiles.

-Installation is not drastically effected by your choice of roofing.
+Installation is not drastically affected by your choice of roofing.
 No matter which tile you choose, they are certainly heavier and smaller than the Colorbond Sheeting option, meaning installation becomes slightly a longer process, especially with the more substantial terracotta tiles.
 Colorbond Sheet Roofing and Concrete Tiles will minimise engineering considerations, as they are lighter than the Terracotta options.
 If you have a professional custom home builder, like Rycon Building Group, they will be able to accommodate either preference and you shouldn’t notice any disruption to the design or building process.

 There are a lot of considerations to take into account when deciding on your roofing material to achieve a complete solution that suits your design and style requirements, as well as your lifestyle.
 For more inspiration of different roofing options you can view our portfolio here or if you are interested in discussing your new custom home build in Melbourne with our design team or professional builders please contact us here.